Subscription Agreement: Everything to Know

 The main difference is the name disclosure document.
 It's known as a Private Placement Memorandum with a private company and a prospectus with a public company.
 Once this is signed, it gets attached to the subscription agreement.

 Need help with a subscription agreement?
 Then post your legal need on UpCounsel's marketplace to receive free custom quotes from an UpCounsel lawyer.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-These lawyers studied at schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including working with or on behalf of major companies, such as Google, Twillio, and Stripe.
+These lawyers studied at schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including working with or on behalf of major companies, such as Google, Twillio, and Menlo Ventures.